B A R E L Y B A D W E B S I T E

 -- Northeast corner (on the Des Moines River) 40° 36' 48"

 So, this is about as official as it gets.
-Even if 40º 36' 48" has been rounded down from 40º 36' 48.9999", no part of Missouri is north of any part of Canada.
-There's more more official information on Missouri's borders HERE, dated August 28, 2004.
+Even if 40º 36' 48" has been rounded down from 40º 36' 48.9", still no part of Missouri is north of any part of Canada by a distance of over 73 miles, so it's nowhere close.

-Hawaii: I don't list Hawaii in either table above, but I should have according to this e-mail exchange, listed in reverse choronological order:
+Hawaii: I don't list Hawaii in either table above, but I should have according to this e-mail exchange, listed in reverse chronological order:

 February 16, 2003 -- Hey Johnny.
 Thanks for replying.
 I found myself there because I was looking around to see where I could find accurate measurements of places and I also was curious to see if people thought that New Jersey was one of the 28 states when it is actually not.
 Sure, you may quote me if you like, but it was no problem at all. --Katherine